seung-lab/python-task-queue/README.md

 # python-task-queue

-This package provides a client and system for generating, uploading, leasing, and executing dependency free tasks both locally and in the cloud using AWS SQS.
+This package provides a client and system for generating, uploading, leasing, and executing dependency free tasks both locally and in the cloud using AWS SQS or on a single machine or cluster with a common file system using file based queues.

 ## Installation